supaizjy0321/Cybersecurity-and-data-privacy---Spring-2025/FinalAssignment.md

  - Final assignment: 3.0 hours
  - Other (e.g., general lectures): 3.0 hours

-##### Tracking my progress in a logbook can be a great way to build a sense of accomplishment.
+##### Reflection: Tracking my progress in a logbook can be a great way to build a sense of accomplishment.
 It’s amazing how seeing all the hours and effort I’ve put in helps highlight your growth over time